 Like other top order predators, white sharks do not continuously feed.
 They punctuate periods of predatory behaviour with lengthy periods of just swimming.

-In most cases, however, encounters do not lead to an attack.
+In most cases, encounters do not lead to an attack, however, a shark presence should always be taken seriously.

 For these reasons too, the number of attacks, and how this varies from year to year, is a poor indicator of the number of sharks in the population.